ericpony/polynomial-loop-invariant-synthesis/README.md

 ## Example

-The following code generates a polynomial loop invariant for the random walk example (in folder `test-cases`) with degree ≤ 2 and program variables x, y and n.
-The existence of loop invariant verifies that when the loop terminates, the expected value of variable n is no less than the value of the expression x*(y-x) evaluated right before the loop.
+The following command generates a polynomial loop invariant for the random walk example (see `random-walk.js` in folder `test-cases`) with degree ≤ 2 and variables `x`, `y` and `n`.
+In this case, the existence of loop invariant asserts that when the loop terminates, the expected value of program variable `n` is no less than the value of the expression `x*(y-x)` evaluated before the loop is entered and after the variables are initialized.

     node ./main.js var=x,y,n deg=2 'pre=x*(y-x)' post=n test=random-walk

+Note that this script doesn't check the termination of the test case.
+The output of the script is meaningful only if the loop terminates almost surely, which has to be verified manually.